Asia stocks capped, dollar at two-week high as trade war dents confidence

 “The equity markets now have time to regroup and settle down after yesterday’s slide.
 But the U.S.-China trade conflict involves the epicenter of the region and this will continue to weigh psychologically on Asian equities,” said Masahiro Ichikawa, senior strategist at Sumitomo Mitsui Asset Management in Tokyo.

-The Shanghai Composite Index .SSEC swerved in and out of the red in early trade, and was last up 0.1 percent, after dropping 2 percent the previous day.
+The Shanghai Composite Index swerved in and out of the red in early trade, and was last up 0.1 percent, after dropping 2 percent the previous day.

-Japan's Nikkei .N225 added 0.25 percent and South Korea's KOSPI .KS11 was 0.45 percent higher.
-Tech-heavy Taiwan stocks outperformed thanks to the gains on Wall Street, rising 0.7 percent .TWII.
+Japan’s Nikkei added 0.25 percent and South Korea’s KOSPI was 0.45 percent higher.
+Tech-heavy Taiwan stocks outperformed thanks to the gains on Wall Street, rising 0.7 percent.

-Technology stocks pushed the S&P 500 .SPX and Nasdaq .IXIC higher on Thursday, driven by Apple (AAPL.O) shares as the iPhone maker became the first publicly traded U.S. company worth a trillion dollars.[.N]
+Technology stocks pushed the S&P 500 and Nasdaq higher on Thursday, driven by Apple shares as the iPhone maker became the first publicly traded U.S. company worth a trillion dollars.[.N]

-In foreign exchange, the dollar index against a basket of six major currencies .DXY extended its overnight gains and rose to a two-week high of 95.209.
+In foreign exchange, the dollar index against a basket of six major currencies extended its overnight gains and rose to a two-week high of 95.209.

 Trade tensions were seen driving demand for the U.S. currency, with a slide by the pound providing an extra lift.

-Sterling GBP=D3 dropped more than 0.8 percent on Thursday despite the Bank of England lifting interest rates, after Governor Mark Carney said monetary policy needed to "walk not run" and expressed concern about the risks of a cliff-edge Brexit.
+Sterling dropped more than 0.8 percent on Thursday despite the Bank of England lifting interest rates, after Governor Mark Carney said monetary policy needed to “walk not run” and expressed concern about the risks of a cliff-edge Brexit.
 [GBP/]

-The euro was slightly lower at $1.1584 EUR= following a loss of 0.6 percent the previous day.
+The euro was slightly lower at $1.1584 following a loss of 0.6 percent the previous day.

 Bubbling concerns over Italy weighed on the euro, with the country’s bond yields rising to two-month highs following media reports of a government meeting on the budget revived market concerns about tensions within the ruling coalition.

-The dollar added 0.1 percent to 111.73 yen JPY=, having gained about 0.6 percent this week.
+The dollar added 0.1 percent to 111.73 yen, having gained about 0.6 percent this week.
 The dollar received a big boost against the yen earlier this week after the Bank of Japan tweaked its monetary policy but retained its commitment to keeping interest rates low.

 Financial markets are now looking to the July jobs U.S. report due later in the session for immediate cues.